Movies that have been adapted into Broadway shows

 Adrienne Shelly's 2007 Waitress film was posthumously released, following a young waitress who dreams of a new life.
 Although Waitress didn't break any cinema records, its charm made it perfect for adapting into a musical, with Waitress premiering in 2015.
 An all-female creative team worked on the production including music and lyrics by Sara Bareilles.
 Waitress eventually transferred to Broadway's Brooks Atkinson Theatre in 2016 and ran for four years, with stars including Todrick Hall, Jordin Sparks, and Jessie Mueller all performing in the musical.
 Read our Waitress review.

 From page to film to stage, Mrs. Doubtfire definitely gets around.
 In the 1993 film, Robin Williams gave an Academy Award-winning performance as the newly divorced Daniel Hillard, who hatched a cunning plan to dress up and be hired as his kids Scottish nanny.
-After a world premiere in Seattle, Mrs. Doubtfire was due to open on Broadway in 2020, starring Rob McClure.
-At the moment, the Broadway premiere is postponed, but "help is on the way" to getting Broadway back, thanks to Mrs. Doubtfire.
+After a world premiere in Seattle, Mrs. Doubtfire was due to open on Broadway in 2020, starring Rob McClure, but the opening was postponed until 2021.

 Originally published on